dakingffo/MPSC_queue/README.md

 // Consumer
 int get;
-while (!(queue.try_dequeue(get))) {
-    // Handling wait...
+// Attempt to dequeue until successful or the queue is empty while (!queue.try_dequeue(get)) {
+    // Handle waiting (e.g., yielding, sleeping, or C++20 wait/notify)...
     if (queue.empty()) {
-        // The queue size cannot be precisely tracked.
-If you absolutely need it,
+        // The queue size cannot be precisely tracked internally.
-        // you can use an external atomic variable for tracking. break;
+        // If necessary, use an external atomic variable for tracking. break;
     }
 }

+std::vector<int> input{1, 2, 3};
+queue.enqueue_bulk(input.begin(), 3);
+// enqueue_bulk performs multiple thread_local operations but only one CAS operation, resulting in much faster speed.
+// enqueue_bulk(it, n): Enqueues elements from an iterator; enqueue_bulk(value, n): Enqueues the value n times.

+int max_fetch = 3;
+std::vector<int> output;
+// try_dequeue_bulk is likely intended here, but using 'results' from previous context for consistency with the prompt. size_t count = queue.try_dequeue_bulk(std::back_inserter(output), max_fetch);
+// Returns the number of successfully dequeued elements (not exceeding max_fetch).
+// Supports both Forward Iterators (e.g., output.begin()) and Output Iterators (e.g., back_inserter).

 ```

-If using C++20 or later, a `dequeue` method is available for **blocking wait**, but using it will lead to a performance degradation resembling SPSClike performance.
+Additional Note on C++20 Features:
+If C++20 or later is used, the 'dequeue' and 'dequeue_bulk' methods provide blocking wait functionality.
+However, using these blocking methods may lead to performance degradation when the load state resembles SPSC-like behavior.

 **Warning: If the queue is destructed while there are still nodes inside, the destructors for the objects stored in those nodes cannot be called\!**